superctr/QuattroPlay/readme.md

 The program works on macOS, but you might have to do modifications to the makefile.
 I can't help you there.

-For Windows, you can also use the codeblocks project file.
+For Windows, <s>you can also use the codeblocks project file</s> please use the makefile.

 ## Usage